hackclub/hackclub/workshops/drawing_shapes/README.md

 colors = ["red", "green", "blue", "yellow", "orange", "purple", "grey", "black"]
 ```

 The variable `colorNum` is the index we are starting at with the array of "colors".
-We will handle swtiching between colors later on.
+We will handle switching between colors later on.

 ### Initializing The Turtle